 |.gitlab-ci.yml||2 years ago|

-Note that the below screenshots still show the X configuration from v0.1.
+Note that the below screenshots still show the X configuration from v0.1 which is very old by now.
 The current dotfiles are geared toward wayland for which the setup looks similar but not identical to the previews below.

 What's in these dotfiles

 - vim configuration for simple programming tasks (especially go/typescript/python/bash) and prose

 - academic workflow tools, to allow quick citation, pdf compilation, and preview

 - simple, efficient waybar with package update notification, and spotify (mpris) integration

 - tmux session management through

 - tmux fuzzy-searching of terminal sessions to switch to with hot-key (